APrettyCoolProgram/DotfilesAndGistsEtc/template/visual-studio/csharp/dotnet-core-csharp-wpf-template/README.md

 3. Save the "sourcecode.licenseheader" file.

 ### Make modifications to the MainWindow.xaml file
-1. Add a license header.
-If you are using the [License Header Manager](https://marketplace.visualstudio.com/items?itemName=StefanWenig.LicenseHeaderManager) extension, **right click on the file name** and choose **License Headers > Add License Header**.
+1. Add a license header **right click on the file name** and choose **License Headers > Add License Header**.
-2. If you are using the [XAML Styler](https://marketplace.visualstudio.com/items?itemName=TeamXavalon.XAMLStyler) extension, right click the XAML code and choose "Format XAML".
+2. If you are using the, right click the XAML code and choose "Format XAML".

 ### Make modifications to the MainWindow.xaml.cs file
 1. Add a license header.
 If you are using the [License Header Manager](https://marketplace.visualstudio.com/items?itemName=StefanWenig.LicenseHeaderManager) extension, **right click on the file name** and choose **License Headers > Add License Header**.